hotwax/oms-documentation/user-manuals/administration/shipping-methods/add-carrier.md

 {% hint style="info" %}
 Insert a unique custom party ID for your carrier and proceed to import it into the system.
+The party ID cannot be longer than 20 characters
 {% endhint %}